Inference-Institute/ai-architecture/docs/2.-AI-Solution-Design/01-Problem-Framing-and-Requirements-Analysis.md

+---
+title: Problem Framing and Requirements Analysis
+description: Learn how to properly define the problem, gather requirements, and set the foundation for a successful AI project.
+author: Inference Institute
+---
 # Problem Framing and Requirements Analysis

 In this section, we will dive into **Problem Framing and Requirements Analysis**, the crucial first step in designing an effective AI solution.
 This stage sets the foundation for the entire project, ensuring that the problem is well-understood, the requirements are clear, and the solution is aligned with business objectives.